vJoN4/digit-recognition-lms/README.md

  ```
 ---

->Note: Don't forget to do not include the text inside these: < >
+>Note: Don't forget to do not include the text inside these: < > (including also these characters and spaces)

 1. Run this command if you want create the same (or a new) venv
 ```shell